 Our therapists have the experience and knowledge of working with children of all abilities.
 They’re able to enhance a child’s speech sounds and augment speech efforts to help them be successful.
-We also offer Augmentative & Alternative Communication services at the LifeScape Rehabilitation Center.
+We also offer Augmentative & Alternative Communication services at the LifeScape Rehabilitation Center in Sioux Falls and at our outpatient centers in Rapid City and Sioux City.

 If your child is showing delays in pronouncing or annunciating certain words, a speech therapist can work on articulation errors.
 They work on both expressive and receptive language skills with your child and focus on helping them articulate letter sounds correct.